bbauska/W3Cx-2of5/README.md

  </html>
 ```

-Did you notice the <html> tag is missing in your output?
+<p>Did you notice the <html> tag is missing in your output?
 In this case,
 your browser mixed it up with an actual tag, although it was meant to be
 a part of the sentence as text.

 Because of this kind of confusion, HTML reserves certain characters.
 If
 you want to use these characters in your HTML, you need to use character
-references to display them.
+references to display them.</p>

 <h4>How to use character references</h4>

-All HTML character references can be written using either a name or
+<p>All HTML character references can be written using either a name or
 number.

 If you want to use a named character reference in your source code, use
 an ampersand symbol '&', followed by the name and a semi-colon.
 Names
 are case sensitive.
 For example, the following represents a no-break
-space:
+space:</p>

 ```
 &nbsp;
 ```

-There are two types of numeric character reference: ones that use
+<p>There are two types of numeric character reference: ones that use
 decimal numbers and ones that use hexadecimal numbers.
 In each case,
 the number represents the code point number of the character in Unicode.

 If you are using a decimal number, use an ampersand symbol '&' ,
-followed by the symbol '#', then a decimal number and a semi-colon.
+followed by the symbol '#', then a decimal number and a semi-colon.</p>

 ```
 &#160;
 ```

-If you are using a hexadecimal number, use an ampersand symbol '&' ,
+<p>If you are using a hexadecimal number, use an ampersand symbol '&' ,
 followed by the symbols '#x', then a hexadecimal number and a
-semi-colon.
+semi-colon.</p>

 ```
 &#x00A0;